Big Data and GIS

 Using location intelligence, organisations can derive insights, uncover hidden patterns and support an informed decision-making process.

 ArcGIS allows you to bring together layers of data from various sources — including existing business intelligence (BI) tools — analyse it to deliver insights.

 Deployed as a whole-of-business solution or as a location analytics component integrated into your unstructured database or existing business intelligence (BI) tools, ArcGIS will deliver insights that can be easily shared with others across an organisation.

 Sift through massive data sets to identify clusters of recurring incidences

 Reduce and summarise your data in ways that let you explore patterns

-Aggregate millions of data records into a digestible form that can be easily understood
+Aggregate millions of data records into a digestible form for easy understanding

-Map your data and see the change over time
+Visualise your data and use spatio-temporal analysis to see change over time